 Our Name: Borrowed from the crafty theater troupe in Mark Twain’s novel Huckleberry Finn, Royal NoneSuch Gallery was named in the spirit of participation, interaction, and art making of all kinds.

-Elizabeth Bernstein is an artist, educator, and gallery director who lives in Oakland, CA. She received her M.F.A. from the San Francisco Art Institute in 2007.
+Elizabeth Bernstein is an artist, educator, and gallery director who lives in Oakland, California.
+She received her MFA from the San Francisco Art Institute in 2007.
 In addition to being the Co-Director of Royal NoneSuch Gallery, she is visiting faculty in the photography department at the San Francisco Art Institute.
 She is a photographer whose work examines the visual language of our daily lives, and how it communicates our complex emotional and psychological landscape.
 Elizabeth has shown her work on the East Coast and in the Bay Area.
 Select exhibitions include Swarm Gallery in Oakland, Five Points Arthouse in San Francisco, and Attleboro Arts Museum in Attleboro, MA.

-Carrie Hott, Founder and Co-Director, 2009–2012
+Carrie Hott, founder and co-director, 2009–2012

-Carey Lin, Co-Director, 2011–2015
+Carey Lin, co-director, 2011–2015

-Susannah Magers, Co-Director, 2014–2015
+Susannah Magers, co-director, 2014–2015

-Kathleen Quillian, Co-Director, 2011–2012
+Kathleen Quillian, co-director, 2011–2012